particle-iot/thermostat/README.md

 [shown here](https://github.com/spark/core-firmware).

 Once you have that working, you can simply copy all of the files from `/firmware` in this repo into `core-firmware/src` and run `make` again to build.  (i.e. `cp thermostat/firmware/* core-firmware/src`)

+Alternatively, you could use the [Spark Web IDE](https://www.spark.io).

 ## Server Setup